lewonade/mediashare-channelpoints/README.md

 # YouTube Twitch OBS

-This repository contains a Vue.js application that integrates YouTube and Twitch functionalities into OBS (Open Broadcaster Software).
-It allows you to play videos from YouTube within OBS and control the playback using Twitch chat commands.
+This repository contains a Vue.js application that enables youre viewers to use channelpoints to play YouTube videos on a locally hosted website (localhost:8080) that can be displayed in OBS.

 ## Installation and Usage